rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 end
 ```

-These single batch `ClaimJob`s won't be scheduled.
-Instead, they'll be enqueued by a new scheduled job, called a `DistributionJob`.
-The point of this job is to estimate how many `ClaimJob`s should be enqueued to batch up the current unclaimed events and then enqueue them.
-This estimate does not need to be very exact.
-If we underestimate, we should have another scheduled `DistributionJob` running in a few minutes to pick up the remaining unclaimed events.
-If we overestimate, some number of `ClaimJob`s will find no unclaimed events and complete without enqueuing an `EventsJob`.
-Given that we have an index on `group_id` and we've kept the buffer table small, the `ClaimJob`'s query for unclaimed events should be inexpensive.
-A simple estimate of the number of needed `ClaimJob`s is to divide the current count of unclaimed events by the batch size, rounded up.
-This can obviously be adjusted as you learn more about how the volume of events behaves over time.
+These single batch Claim Jobs won't be scheduled.
+Instead, they'll be enqueued by a new scheduled job, called a 'Distribution Job'.
+The purpose of this job is to enqueue the number of Claim Jobs it estimates will be needed to batch up the remaining unclaimed events.
+A simple estimate of the number of needed Claim Jobs is to divide the current count of unclaimed events by the batch size, rounded up.
+Of course, this is not guaranteed to be accurate, since events could be enqueued or claimed by the time those Claim Jobs actually run.
+But, in general, this estimate does not need to be particularly accurate.
+If we underestimate, we should have another scheduled Distribution Job running in a few minutes to pick up the remaining unclaimed events.
+If we overestimate, some number of Claim Jobs will find no unclaimed events and complete without enqueuing an Events Job.
+The Claim Job's query for unclaimed events should be inexpensive, given that we have an index on `group_id` and we've kept the buffer table small.
+Thus a few wasted queries is not a big deal in most cases.

 ![A three job set up to increase throughput and limit job duration](images/three_jobs.png)

-Like in the simpler set up above, we probably want to put an upper bound on the number of `ClaimJob`s enqueued by a single `DistributionJob`.
-In extreme, unanticipated spikes of events, we don't want to end up dumping thousands or more `ClaimJob`s into our queue.
-Our `DistributionJob`, then, might look something like this:
+Like in the simpler set up above, we probably want to put an upper bound on the number of Claim Jobs enqueued by a single Distribution Job.
+In extreme, unanticipated spikes of events, we don't want to end up dumping thousands or more Claim Jobs into our queue.
+Our Distribution Job, then, might look something like this:

 ```ruby
 class DistributeContactActivityEventsJob